schedges/reactorNuSpectrumGenerator/README.md

 # reactorNuSpectrumGenerator
 Allows user to specify different sources of reactor neutrino isotope fluxes and a list of weights, and generates an output neutrino spectrum.
-Not fully tested.
+Still in beta...

 # Usage:
 python reactorNuSpectrumGeneratory.py <config file>